datamanju/datamanju.github.io/about.md

 title: About
 ---

 My name is Alan Luo.
-I live in Baltimore, Maryland.
-I studied analytics in grad school and now build dashboards for a living.
+I live in Baltimore City, Maryland.
+I studied analytics in grad school and now build data solutions for a living.
 Data is my life blood.
-Yes, I enjoy crunching numbers and writing code.
+I enjoy crunching numbers and writing code.

-This site records my progression towards the goal of becoming a data scientist.
-Occasionally I'll include content about other aspects of my life.
-You’re most welcome to [contact me](mailto:alan_l@datamanju.com) for potential employment, to make comments, or to give suggestions.
+This site contains a list of projects I've worked on in the past and will highlight not just content related to data analytics but also data engineering.
+Occasionally I'll throw in a few articles about other aspects of my life.
+You’re most welcome to [contact me](mailto:alan@outlook.com) for potential employment, to make comments, or to give advice.
+Feel free to visit [my github](https://github.com/datamanju) as well.

-## My Projects
-If you'd like to learn about the projects I've done in the past, feel free to visit [my github](https://github.com/datamanju).